haja-k/psd-exam-prep/README.md

 - pay attention to keywords. e.g: "sprint backlog" vs "product backlog"
 - memorize basic timeboxed events

+There are many code metrics.
+Some of them measure code quality and others just prepare information about code situations.
+Metrics that measure code quality: Class Coupling, Depth of Inheritance, Efferent Coupling, Afferent Coupling, Instability Index, Cyclomatic Complexity, Maintainability Index.
+Metrics that do not measure code quality: Code Coverage, Lines of Code

 ## ☄️ Q&A
 ### Which of the following best describe continuous integration?
 - [ ] A software development practice used by integration teams to create best practice branching and merging strategies